nadeesha/saul/README.md

 # What is it?

-Saul like to generate tests for your pure functions when you don't feel like writing them yourself.
+Saul likes to generate tests for your pure functions when you don't feel like writing them yourself.

 Suppose that you have a simple function like this.